marcelrv/XiaomiRobotVacuumProtocol/install_sound.md

 # Voice Pack Installation

-This command initiates the download and installation of voicefiles
+These commands can be used to download language files and check the installation progress.

 ## Install Sound